strimzi/strimzi.github.io/_posts/2026-01-06-strimzi-test-container.md

 ### Multi-Architecture Support

-Strimzi Test Container runs natively on x64, aarch64, Z (s390x), and PPC (ppc64le) architectures.
+Strimzi Test Container supports x64, aarch64, Z (s390x), and PPC (ppc64le) architectures.
-Our container images are multi-arch, so the same code works regardless of where you run your tests.
+It uses multi-arch container images and leverages Java cross-platform nature, so the same code works regardless of where you run your tests.

 ### Multi-Node Setup with Combined or Dedicated Roles